 Print Book or Ebook?

 To start, you’ll decide if you’d like to set up a print book, ebook, or both.
 We recommend setting your title up in both print and ebook formats simply because you don’t always know how your readers will prefer to read your content, so it’s helpful not to limit your audience if your readers have a format preference.
 It also costs the same amount to upload both formats as it does to upload a print book alone, so there’s added value in uploading both versions at the same time.
-Some genres lend themselves better to ebooks and some better as print books, so do your research and be sure you make the decision that’s best for you, your budget, and your title.
+Some genres lend themselves better to ebooks and some better as print books, so do your research and be sure you make the decision that’s best for you, your budget, and your book.

 When you begin the title setup process (whether for ebooks or print books), you will be asked to provide information about your book.
 This is what we refer to as book metadata.
 The metadata conveys information about your book to customers, bookstores, libraries, and other retailers.
 For this reason, it is best to make your book metadata as accurate and specific as possible.